UOSAN/ROC/README.md

 ## Regulation of Craving (ROC) task

-Code and stimuli for the regulation of craving task using in the SAN lab.
+Code and stimuli for the regulation of craving task used in DEV.

 Event information is specified in the `ROC_[].txt` files.
 Task information and paths are specified in the `runROC_[].m` files.
 The task runs using `MSS_RunMyMSS_ROC` and other scripts located in the `ROC/MSS` folder.
 If you need to modify the MSS code, modify the templates `Run_My_MSS.m` and `MSS_RunMyMSS`.